On Midnight Beach

 One of Ireland’s most famous legends is deftly adapted and retold as a dramatic, romantic and tragic tale set in Ireland 44 years ago during a very different era.
 Fitzpatrick has created another memorable tale that will leave you reeling.

-Síne Quinn has an MPhil in Children’s Literature and is an Managing Editor at Cubicle 7 Entertainment.
+Síne Quinn holds an M.Phil in Children’s Literature and is the Managing Editor at Cubicle 7 Entertainment.
 A Children’s Books Ireland book doctor and creative-writing teacher working with the Bookmarks Programme at TCD, she provides editorial and writing support and advice to publishers.